 And many more.

-For a while there, menopausal women looked to HRT for hormonal balance but then that led to a host of problems including cancer.
+In the recent past, menopausal women looked to HRT for hormonal balance but then that led to a host of problems including cancer.

 And so more and more people are seeking to balance hormones naturally, and one such way to balance hormones is to use the age-old traditional remedies that cultures across the globe have known for hundreds of years, but are only now being brought to light through scientific evidence.